Imagine: John Lennon: Reactions from the former Beatles

 According to Solt, though former Beatles Paul McCartney, George Harrison and Ringo Starr did not agree to be interviewed for the film, they all mostly approved of it.
 Solt stated that "Paul was very positive.
 You could tell by the way he reacted and was singing along that he was enjoying it. [...]
 He knew every one of John's solo songs from all those years, and he was singing along with them, too. [...]
 Harrison had some comments about John having such a strong character. [...] and Ringo was very emotional and very broken up, very affected by the movie."
 After a screening in which Solt and McCartney were in attendance, McCartney reportedly said "A good lad he was!"

+Accompanying photo book

+Andrew Solt and Sam Egan authored a photo book of the same title as a companion to the film.
+The book includes an introduction by Yoko Ono, a preface by David L. Wolper, and an additional introduction by Solt and Egan.
+In a contemporary review of the book, Luc Sante wrote that Imagine: John Lennon "is an attractive keepsake, well designed and with some memorable photos, but its text is fannishly vague."